ATF gunwalking scandal: 2020

-Conclusion of a recent investigation 18 month multi-agency operation “Fury Road” results in 82 federal prosecutions; seizure of 128 firearms, 1 kilogram of heroin and cocaine base.
+Conclusion of a recent investigation 18 month multi-agency operation "Fury Road" results in 82 federal prosecutions; seizure of 128 firearms, 1 kilogram of heroin and cocaine base.

 Related criminal prosecutions

 On July 9, 2012, an indictment charging five men in the death of U.S. Border Patrol Agent Brian Terry was unsealed.
 The FBI offered a reward of $250,000 per fugitive for information leading to their arrests.
 The indictment, originally handed up on November 7, 2011, charges Manuel Osorio-Arellanes, Jesus Rosario Favela-Astorga, Ivan Soto-Barraza, Heraclio Osorio-Arellanes and Lionel Portillo-Meza with first-degree murder, second-degree murder, and other crimes.
 Manuel Osorio-Arellanes pleaded guilty to avoid the death penalty and was expected to be sentenced in March 2013.
 As of 12 December 2012, another of the suspects is in custody, and three remained fugitives.

 On October 15, 2012, Danny Cruz Morones, one of the twenty individuals indicted as a result of Fast and Furious, was sentenced to 57 months in prison.
 He was the first of the twenty to be sentenced.
 He pleaded guilty to straw purchasing and recruiting others to buy guns.
 According to prosecutors, he bought 27 AK-47s, and his recruits bought dozens more.

+In November, 2012, an undisclosed series of contractors working for CACI, Inc. on behalf of Department of Homeland Security were detained in a series of internal investigations.
+One outcome resulting in the wrongful imprisonment, enhanced interrogation and subsequent deportation of a federal contractor who whistleblew on fellow colleagues were involved in the supply of arms and corruption.
+This was later revealed in evidentiary hearings that indicted agents had attempted to frame the leaking whistleblower contractor.
+The cases were later moved to federal court and dismissed under protected privilege of Attorney General Eric Holder's retained privilege.
+As of currently 2024 the matter remains partially sealed under classification despite some local news reports of the initial whistleblowers arrest.

 On December 12, 2012, Jaime Avila, Jr. received the maximum penalty of 57 months in prison for gun dealing and conspiracy.
 He pleaded guilty after two AK-47 type rifles purchased by him were found at the scene of Border Patrol Agent Brian Terry's death.
 Federal prosecutors stated that, in addition to gun trafficking, he had recruited others to do the same.
 He was under ATF surveillance at the time.

 In April 2017 a suspect in the 2010 murder of Patrol agent Brian Terry, Heraclio Osorio-Arellanes, was arrested on a ranch on the border of Sinaloa and Chihuahua, Mexico, by a task force that included the DEA, United States federal Marshals, the Border Patrol Tactical Unit, and Mexican law enforcement.
 With four cartel members allegedly in the same crew as Osorio-Arellanes in U.S. prisons for the crime–Manual Osorio-Arellanes, Ivan Soto-Barraza, Jesus Sanchez-Meza, and Rosario Rafael Burboa-Alvarez– the last alleged crew member believed to be still at large was Jesus Rosario Favela-Astorga.